Karina-Marchenko/Karina-Marchenko-CNU/_posts/2021-03-04-Review-Two.md

 ![Opening Picture](https://Karina-Marchenko.github.io/Karina-Marchenko-CNU/images/website.png)

 Summary:<br />
 Black Broadway on U originated in February 2014, Washington DC.
 This project casts light on the history that lies beneath the surface through the lens and voices of local Washingtonians who remember it best.
 Black Broadway On U is a groundbreaking project that shows the public the story that had never been known as significant.
-This project represents the Black community in Washington, DC, and the important community, known as Black Broadway, a city within a city.
+This project represents the Black community in Washington, DC, and the critical community, known as Black Broadway, a city within a city.
-The Black greater U Street community was developed in the 19th century through the first half of the 20th century.
-From the Black greater U street community came out of Black Broadway.
+The Black greater U Street community was developed in the 19th century through the first half of the 20th century, coming out of Black Broadway.
 Despite all the discriminatory actions, the Black community persevered.
 During the Jim Crow era, Black Broadway created Washington DC’s Black Renaissance.
-Black Broadway worked as a prominent symbol of black culture and refinement among the racial and political tension in America.
 This project’s website uses interactive tools and social media to create an experience of all sorts of topics.
 Black Broadway On U seeks to show its audience how similar the past, present, and future are.